mggg-states/MN-shapefiles/Archived/README.md

 # Minnesota Election Shapefile
+**NOTE: These shapefiles have been replaced by the ones available in the main section of this repo.
+Those files have been more thoroughly vetted by the Secretary of State's office for incorrect boundaries, topology errors, and handling of absentee/mail-in ballots.**

 These shapefiles were obtained from the Minnesota Legislative Coordinating Commission GIS (LCC-GIS) Data Center and processed by members of the Metric Geometry and Gerrymandering Group (MGGG).

 ## Sources